ophusgroup/interactive-prism/03_multislice.md

 :name: Generation of Silicon using ase
 :alt: Slice of a Silicon Layer
 :align: center
-Generation of Silicon using ase
+Generation of Silicon using the `ase` package.
 :::

 ## Calculating the Electronic Potential: